zeelichsheng/systemdesign/concepts/docker/network/overlay-network.md

     link/ether 02:42:ac:12:00:02 brd ff:ff:ff:ff:ff:ff link-netnsid 1
 ```

 This is exactly the same output as we have in the container.
 It means that bb266b85d325 is the container test1's network namespace.
+If you compare the docker netns ID with the docker inspect container output, you will find that this is exactly the container's sandbox ID.

 ### Diagram